 What are the services like?

-Episcopal services are succinct, contemplative, and offer time to connect with the whole self, the community in prayer, and to God.
+Episcopal services are contemplative.
+They offer time to connect with the whole self, the community in prayer, and to God.
 We offer different ways to experience this.
+During the summer we have a single English speaking service at 9:30am.

-- Sunday 10:00 AM Choral Family Eucharist - is characterized by extraordinary music from our choirs, active congregational singing, the presence of every generation, and the very beautiful Sarum Professional Nursery Care is available at this service
+- Sunday 10:00 AM Choral Family Eucharist - is characterized by extraordinary music from our choirs, active congregational singing, the presence of every generation.
+During the summer we Professional Nursery Care is available at this service

 - Sunday 11:15 AM Service in Spanish with Guitar - is in Spanish, with music and hymns from througout Latin America.